 We create the WOW factor in our work to inspire compassion through engaging experiences.
 The result – Mindful Littles participants have time and time again been inspired to continue engaging in compassionate action after they have attended our workshops and programs.
 Check out some of these inspiring spotlight stories.

-Institutions such as public schools, faith-based institutions, public libraries, youth groups often would like to to offer service learning programs or compassion education for youth, but because of competing priorities are unable to provide these programs.
+Public schools, faith-based institutions, public libraries and youth groups that want to offer service learning programs don’t often have the capacity to do so on their own.
 We organize every detail of a service learning program or a compassion education program aligning with the key objectives of the institution.

 In Fall of 2017 we launched our first Cares program at the Orinda Union School District to offer a new model for service learning and compassion education at public schools.